terraform-ibm-modules/terraform-ibm-kms-all-inclusive/examples/existing-resources/README.md

 # Existing resources example

-An example using the default Key Ring to test using existing resources.
+An end-to-end example will:
-This example uses the IBM Cloud terraform provider to:
+- Create a new resource group (if existing one is not passed in).
- - Create a new resource group if one is not passed in.
+- Create a new Key Protect instance in the region and resource group provided (outside of terraform-ibm-key-protect-all-inclusive module).
- - Create a Key Protect instance
+- Create a Key Ring within the Key Protect Instance (outside of terraform-ibm-key-protect-all-inclusive module).
- - Create a Key Protect Key in the Default Key Ring
+- Pass the existing Key Protect instance into the terraform-ibm-key-protect-all-inclusive module and create a new Key in the existing Key Ring.